lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 **Modelling Objects.**

 Implicit functions can be used alone or in combination to model geometric objects.
 For example, to model a surface described by an implicit function, we sample $F$ on a dataset and generate an isosurface at a contour value $c_i$.
-The result is a polygonal representation of the function. **Figure 6-23** (b) shows an isosurface for a sphere of radius=1 sampled on a volume.
+The result is a polygonal representation of the function. **Figure 6-23b* shows an isosurface for a sphere of radius=1 sampled on a volume.
 Note that we can choose nonzero contour values to generate a family of offset surfaces.
 This is useful for creating blending functions and other special effects.

 Implicit functions can be combined to create complex objects using the boolean operators union, intersection, and difference.
 The union operation between $F\cup G$ between two functions $F(x,y,z)$ and $G(x,y,z)$ is the minimum value